Tag: ux designer

 The biggest disadvantage to creating a wireframe prior to development is that it can sometimes be time consuming and costly.
 Creating a wireframe can require an in-depth understanding of the app, the user interface design, and the user experience.
 When this is the case, a lot of time and resources might be invested into the wireframing process.
 If a wireframe is not done correctly, it can lead to costly errors during the development process.

-In addition, wireframes are also typically created in a vacuum without considering the opinions of the users or from acquiring their feedback.
+In addition, wireframes are also typically created in a vacuum.
+They don’t consider the opinions of the users or acquire their feedback.
 This lack of user feedback, in turn, can result in an app that fails to meet the needs of the users.

 What can happen if development is underway before a wireframe is completed?

-In some cases, an app founder may decide that hiring a UX/UI designer is not needed and the developer starts developing the app without the help of a “real” wireframe to guide the project.
+In some cases, an app founder or project manager may decide that hiring a UX/UI designer is not needed.
+The developer of the software development service starts developing the app without the help of a “real” wireframe to guide the project.
 If a UX/UI designer is hired after the development has begun, there is a chance that the developer might need to totally change direction and start over or abandon much of his previous work.
 If this happens, it could add unexpected costs to the project.

 What factors can I consider when determining how much detail my wireframe should have?

-When deciding how much detail to put into a wireframe, there are several factors that an app founder can consider:
+When deciding how much detail to put into a wireframe, there are several factors that you can consider:

 - The audience.
-The app founder may want to consider who will be viewing the wireframe.
+You may want to consider who will be viewing the wireframe.
 If the wireframe is being presented to stakeholders for possible feedback, they might expect to be presented with a more detailed wireframe that includes annotations and descriptions.
 If the wireframe is for internal use only, you may not need as much detail.

 - Level of Complexity.
 If the intended User Interface is very simplistic in nature, a basic wireframe with just a few details may be all that is needed.
 If the UI is complex and involves multiple screens and elements, a more detailed wireframe with annotations and descriptions may be in order.

 - Time Constraints.
-Is your app development project on a strict deadline?
 If you’re on a tight timeline, you may need to opt for a wireframe with less detail.
 If you have more time, then the wireframe can have more detail.
-This, however, can work the other way around.
-A detailed wireframe could potentially speed up development and ensure accuracy in an app’s development.
+This, however, can go the other way.
+A detailed wireframe can speed up development time and ensure accuracy.

 - The End Goal.
 The app founder may want to consider what the wireframe is intended to accomplish.
 If the goal is to only provide a visual representation of the UI, then one with less detail may be enough.
 If the goal is to get feedback and to make certain that it is going to meet the user’s needs, then more detail might be the way to go.